| | Vol. 17 No. 9

 were higher than last year, and the same number as last year

+were admitted.
 Were "B" students admitted?
 "We're a very selective

 institution," Tarbouni told CB, "but we have no minimums